-I don’t know how it happened.
+I can speculate as much as I want about why I think photographic film is making a comeback.
+I personally feel that it's one part nostalgia and one part a desire for a more challenging and hands-on medium.
 Still, this morning after reading a post on Japan Camera Hunter, I found myself perusing film-centric websites such as the Analogue Wonderland, filtr, 595 and clicking around the vintage lens sections of eBay.

 Of course, my response would be, "why would I restrict myself to ancient technology?".
-The next time I am ill shall I consult with the local doctor for treatment with leeches tonics?
-Why are these photographers scanning their film, which subjects them to more processing, and putting the results online?
+The next time I am ill, shall I consult with the local doctor for treatment with leeches tonics?
+Why are these photographers scanning their film, post-processing the images in software, and then putting the results online and behaving as if they've just created something magical?
 Why not just start with digital in the first place?

-The lab did their best with the roll I provided, but I was not happy with the results.
-Unbeknownst to me at the time, the Pentax P3 has some light leakage, which is apparent from the scans I received.
-I inspected my camera and discovered that the back door of the camera has an ever so slight opening.
-The film had been badly exposed.
-This problem unique to film cameras; however, because I was not able to immediately see the results of photographic efforts, I wasted film, development, scan, and shipping costs.
-With a digital camera, I would have discovered the light leakage right away.
-This lack of immediate feedback is one of the reasons I abandoned film back in 1999.
+The lab did its best with the roll I provided, but I was unhappy with the results.
+Unbeknownst to me at the time, the back cover of the Pentax P3 had a faulty latch, which is apparent from the scans I received.
+I inspected my camera and discovered the back cover was never fully closed.
+The film had been exposed to light.
+This problem is unique to film cameras; however, I wasted film, development, scan, and shipping costs because I could not immediately see the results of my photographic efforts.
+With a digital camera, I would most likely have discovered any problems immediately.
+This lack of immediate feedback is one reason I abandoned film in 1999.